 - 2 large cookie sheets lined with baking parchment

 - sharp knife

 - Dough: Cream butter, cream cheese, and 1/2 cup sugar until fluffy by hand or in electric mixer.
 Add salt and 1 1/2 cups flour and blend well.
 Remove from mixing bowl and knead dough with your hands for a minute or two.
 Flatten into a rectangle, wrap in waxed paper and chill for one hour.

 - Remove dough from fridge.
 Sprinkle some flour on flat cold surface , on rolling pin and on both sides of dough.
 Roll out dough until it is 1/4 inch thick.
 Fold dough in thirds and then in half again.
 Repeat this procedure one more time.
 Chill 20 minutes.

 - While dough is chilling, make filling .
 Mince apricots with remaining tablespoon of flour.
 Mix with cinnamon and three tablespoons sugar.
 Add nuts if you have chosen to use them.
 Set aside.

 - Preheat oven to ; 350°F.

 Roll out dough into an 1/8th inch square.
 Cut off any ragged edges and save for later.
 Cut out triangles about 1 1/2 inches at the base.
 Place 1/2 teaspoon of apricot mixture near base of triangle and roll it up toward the point.
+Roll in turbinado sugar if desired.
 Carefully, remove rugelach from counter and place on cookie sheet.
 Repeat this process until all the dough has been used.
 Gather up any scraps and make as many more rugelach as you can.
 Bake 20 minutes or until lightly browned.
 Cool on racks before serving.
 These rugelach freeze beautifully.
 Warning: I know for a fact that one can eat them frozen!